spiraldb/vortex/README.md

 While we hope to turn Vortex into a community project, its current rapid rate of change makes taking contributions without prior discussion infeasible.
 If you are interested in contributing, please open an issue to discuss your ideas.

+## Setup

+This repo uses submodules for non-Rust dependencies (e.g., for the zig fastlanez repo).
+Before building make sure to run

+* `git submodule update --init --recursive`
+* `./zigup` (this will install the zig version required by fastlanez)

 ## License

 Licensed under the Apache License, Version 2.0 (the "License").